Module 3: Mental Models and Paradigms – Lesson 3

 Constraints

-Constraints are structural, grounded in external reality: physics, regulations, deadlines, budgets.
-They resist wishful thinking.
+Constraints are structural limits grounded in external reality: physics, regulation, hard deadlines, actual budget ceilings.
 Push against them and they push back.
-These are the hard edges of a system—non-negotiable limits that shape what is possible.
+They are non-negotiable edges of the system.

 Preferences

-Preferences, however, are choices wrapped in the rhetoric of necessity.
-“We can’t raise prices” may actually mean “We prefer not to disrupt our positioning.”
-“We can’t work with that vendor” may translate as “We don’t like their style.”
-Recognizing this difference reclaims strategic room.
-Many supposed barriers are not hard edges of reality but soft boundaries of habit and comfort.
+Preferences are choices wrapped in the rhetoric of necessity.
+“We can’t raise prices” often means “We prefer not to disrupt our current positioning.”
+“We can’t work with that vendor” translates as “We don’t like their approach.”
+These are not constraints.
+They are boundaries drawn by habit or comfort, not by external reality.

-Vague claims—“Customers don’t want subscriptions”—become testable propositions: “At least 25% of customers offered a subscription will choose it.”
-Precision invites measurement, and measurement invites clarity.
+Reframing as hypotheses turns a vague claim into a testable proposition.
+“Customers don’t want subscriptions” becomes: “At least 25% of customers offered a subscription will choose it.”
+Precision invites measurement.
+Measurement invites clarity.

-Teams imagine a project’s spectacular failure and work backward: what had to go wrong?
-This reframing exposes fragile assumptions before reality does.
+Premortems ask a team to imagine a project has already failed, then work backward: what had to go wrong?
+This reframe surfaces fragile assumptions before reality does — cheaply, before the investment is committed.

 Act